solzimer/NodeSession/README.md

 NodeSession
 ===========

+This is a fork of the original [NodeSession](https://github.com/quorrajs/NodeSession), with updated packages for audit security reasons.

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across requests.
 NodeSession ships with a variety of session back-ends available for use through a clean, unified API.
 Support for back-ends such as File and databases is included out of the box.